 The Stormwater Utility Division of COSMUD operates and maintains 620 miles of storm drains, 72 pump stations, and over 100 discharge pipes that collect and route runoff from the streets and gutters to local rivers, creeks, and sloughs.
 An existing 42-inch diameter storm drain line is located beneath Hammer Lane.
+The adjacent CarMax project and the proposed Marketplace and hotel projects will temporarily direct storm drainage to this line and an existing pump station that discharges to the Calaveras River.
+The adjacent CarMax project has constructed an 18-inch storm drain in Maranatha Drive for this purpose.
+The four Marketplace parcels will connect separately to this line.
+The hotel project will need to construct a connecting 12-inch storm drain from Maranatha Drive east to the hotel site.

 Master-planned storm drainage service for the project site and vicinity will be developed in conjunction with future development of the Origone Ranch project area.
-New facilities will include a new storm drainage collection and pump station system discharging to the Calaveras River.
+New facilities will include a new storm drainage collection system and pump station discharging to the Calaveras River.
+The 18-inch storm drain constructed by CarMax project in Maranatha Drive that will connect the subject site to the Origone Ranch system.